 Our shares of our Common Stock are listed for trading on The Nasdaq Capital Market under the symbol "BIAF and our Tradeable Warrants are listed under the symbol "BIAFW."
 If we fail to satisfy the continued listing requirements of The Nasdaq Capital Market such as the corporate governance requirements, the stockholder's equity requirement or the minimum closing bid price requirement, The Nasdaq Capital Market may take steps to de-list our common stock or warrants.
 Such a de-listing or even notification of failure to comply with such requirements would likely have a negative effect on the price of our Common Stock and warrants would impair your ability to sell or purchase our Common Stock when you wish to do so.
-In the event of a de-listing, we would take actions to restore our compliance with The Nasdaq Capital Market's listing requirements, the would allow our common stock become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below The Nasdaq Capital Market, minimum bid price requirement or prevent future non-compliance with The Nasdaq Capital Market's listing requirements.
+In the event of a de-listing, we would take actions to restore our compliance with The Nasdaq Capital Market's listing requirements, but we can provide no assurance that any such action taken by us would allow our common stock become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below The Nasdaq Capital Market, minimum bid price requirement or prevent future non-compliance with The Nasdaq Capital Market's listing requirements.